 IP cameras from Axis, Panasonic, Vivotek or Arecont have proven to work well with Quividi.

-At last, please note that USB cameras that are not UVC-compliant, and cameras requiring a specific driver (typically professional cameras, and 3D cameras) are NOT supported.
+At last, please note that USB cameras that are not UVC-compliant, and cameras requiring specific drivers (typically professional cameras, and 3D cameras) are NOT supported.